1200wd/bitcoinlib/README.rst

 Wallet from passphrase with accounts and multiple currencies
 ------------------------------------------------------------

-The following code creates a wallet with two bitcoin and one litecoin account from a Mnemonic passphrase.
+The following code creates a wallet with two bitcoin and one Litecoin account from a Mnemonic passphrase.
-The complete wallet can be recovered from the passphrase which is the masterkey.
+The complete wallet can be recovered from the passphrase, which is the masterkey.

 .. code-block:: python